pathurs/gulp/docs/getting-started/what-are-tasks.md

 [SCREENSHOT]

-<small>In the past, `task()` was used to register your functions as tasks.
-While that API is still available, exporting should be the primary registration mechanism, except in edge cases where exports won’t work.</small>
+<sub>In the past, `task()` was used to register your functions as tasks.
+While that API is still available, exporting should be the primary registration mechanism, except in edge cases where exports won’t work.</sub>